-Findings from a study carried out in 2022 by US National Institutes of Health (NIH) researchers found a connection between the use of hair straightening chemicals and uterine and ovarian cancer.
-Hair relaxing products contain carcinogenic components that interfere with female reproductive hormones putting one at a higher risk of cancer.
+Findings from a study carried out in 2022 by US National Institutes of Health (NIH) researchers found a connection between using hair straightening chemicals and uterine and ovarian cancer.
+According to various studies, hair relaxing products contain carcinogenic components that interfere with female reproductive hormones, putting one at a higher risk of cancer.
 These products also increase the risk of breast cancer, fibroids, and endometriosis.

 The publication of this study resulted in class action lawsuits against hair product manufacturers by women suffering from uterine/ovarian cancers, fibroids, and endometriosis.
 The hair relaxer mass torts lawyers from Stephens & Stephens can help you get compensation for the harm done to you.

 Following the publication of the sister study in October 2022, a wave of hair relaxer product liability lawsuits arose against manufacturers in federal courts across the country.
 The plaintiffs in these cases are long-term hair relaxer users diagnosed with uterine cancer, endometriosis, and fibroids.
 Companies named in this lawsuit are being accused of negligence in design and failure to warn their consumers of the adverse effects of their products.
 Most of the cases filed are for uterine cancer.
 The plaintiffs allege the companies were aware that their products contained dangerous chemicals but marketed and sold them regardless.